 Money market accounts are a type of savings account that offer some features of checking accounts and some features of investment accounts.
-Because of how they work, money market accounts tend to offer better interest rates than typical savings accounts but still come with FDIC insurance, so you know your account is safe.
+Because of how they work, money market rates tend to be higher than average savings account rates but still come with FDIC insurance, so you know your account is safe.

 Money market accounts invest your funds like a mutual fund, but deposits can only to go into very low-risk investments like government bonds.
 Money market accounts allow check writing, but like a savings account, there is a limit of six withdrawals per month.

 A combination of interest rates and account features make money market accounts attractive in some circumstances.
 Like a traditional savings account, money market accounts are great for emergency funds, down payment savings and other savings goals where you don’t want to risk your principal but want to get better interest than a checking account.

 If you think a money market account sounds like the right fit for you, here’s a look at the best money market interest rates as of this writing.
 We also evaluated the best places to open an account and took into consideration minimum account balances, fees, and more.